 New York City Travel Guide

-A little about New York
+A little about New York…

-Theres a reason New York is lovingly referred to as The City That Never Sleeps - with so much going on it can be easy to feel a little overwhelmed by it all.
-Its insanely busy, home to over 8.5 million people and over 24,000 restaurants in Manhattan alone.
-Popular boroughs such as Manhattan are sometimes criticised for being expensive, dirty and unforgivingly chaotic if youre not keeping your eyes wide open.
-However, theres so much more to this massive city than its iconic landmarks, and in this guide we explore the breadth of what New York has to offer, no matter what youre looking for from your trip.
+There's a reason New York is referred to as 'The City That Never Sleeps' - with so much going on it can be easy to feel a little overwhelmed by it all.
+It's frantically busy being home to more than 8.5 million people.
+Popular boroughs like Manhattan are sometimes criticised for being expensive, dirty and unforgivingly chaotic if you're not keeping your eyes wide open.
+However, there's so much more to this massive city than its iconic landmarks, and in this guide we explore the breadth of what New York City has to offer, no matter what you're looking for from your trip.

-Heres what to expect from our New York travel guide:
+Here's what to expect from our New York travel guide:

-Some facts about New York
+Need to know about New York

 Do I need a visa to visit New York?

-However, you will need to apply for an ESTA (Electronic System for Travel Authorisation) - the states way of keeping tabs on who is coming into the country.
-Its recommended you apply for an ESTA at least 72 hours before departure, and it lasts for 2 years providing you keep the same passport.
+However, you will need to apply for an ESTA (Electronic System for Travel Authorisation) - the states' way of keeping tabs on who is coming into the country.
+It's recommended you apply for an ESTA at least 72 hours before departure, and it lasts for 2 years providing you keep the same passport.

-Whats the weather like in New York?
+What's the weather like in New York?

 Travelling to New York